About PPF -

 PPF Secretary & Co-Founder

 Holmes Wilson is from Worcester, MA.
 He founded the Worcester Computer Co-op, an organization that uses free software and recycled computers to start computer labs in his city.
 He has a B.A. in Italian literature and speaks Italian.
-Holmes is also a Co-Founder of PCF.
+Holmes was also a Co-Founder of the Participatory Culture Foundation and Fight For the Future, which he co-directs with Tiffiniy, launching such innovative campaigns as the Internet Defense League and more.

 David Moore

-David is the Executive Director of PPF and has served as Program Manager of OpenCongress since its public launch in Feburary 2007.
+David is the Executive Director of PPF and served as Program Manager of OpenCongress since its launch in Feb.
+2007 through 2013.
 He graduated from Brown University with degrees in English and Philosophy.
 Previously, he worked as the first Outreach Coordinator for the Participatory Culture Foundation and helped to launch the open-source Miro video player.
-David spends a decent amount of time following the Milwaukee Brewers.
+When not managing development on AskThem, David spends a decent amount of time following the Milwaukee Brewers.
 He lives in Brooklyn, NY.

 Donny Shaw